Should I invest in gold bars or gold coins?

 bullion dealers have to buy gold above the spot price.

-The most effective way to keep premiums at an absolute minimum is to buy
+The most effective way to keep premiums at an absolute minimum is to buy gold bars, or silver bars

 if you are looking to invest in silver bullion.
 Gold bars attract a smaller premium as opposed to bullion